Semuca/CITS3403/README.md

 -   Activate the virtual environment folder using `source .venv/bin/activate`.
 You will know this has worked if a **(.venv)** prefix has appeared in your CLI.
 -   Install project dependencies, as described below.

+## Makefile

+The makefile contains some useful commands for processes listed below.

+To see what commands are available via the makefile, run `make help`.

 ## Project dependencies

 Python version: 3.12.2 (Latest)

 Install dependencies using `pip install -r requirements.txt`.

+-   This command will also be run with `make setup`.

 Whenever a dependency has been added, it must be exported using `pip freeze > requirements.txt`.

+-   This command will also be run with `make new_setup`.

 ## Running the project

 After setting up the virtual environment and installing the dependencies, run `flask --app main run`

+-   This command will also be run with `make run`.

 -   Alternatively, Visual Studio Code's launch.json the project can be run from the 'Run and Debug' tool (F5)